thelazurite-cell/autobahn-core/README.md

 # Introduction

 Autobahn is a BDD framework for performing API & Browser tests via testcafe, supertest & newman.

 # Using the framework:

 TODO:

 # Building the repo locally

 NPM:
 `npm i -g verdaccio gulp nodemon`
 `npm i`

 For versioning, install the GitVersion dotnet tool:
 `dotnet tool install --global GitVersion.Tool --version 5.*`

 # Build and Test

 Building and testing can be performed by running: `npm run ci`

 # Contribute

 Always happy to have contributions & feedback for the project :-)

-The release branch for this repository is `master`
+The release branch for this repository is `main`

 # Other noteworthy projects and resources

 These are other projects and resources that may come in handy: